ayushsharma82/EasyDDNS/README.md

 **5 Ready to Use Examples are Provided with Library for DuckDNS, DynDNS, Dynu, No-ip & enom.**

-# Support original author
+# Support Me
 Liked this Library?
-You can the original author by sending a :beer: [Beer](https://www.paypal.me/ayushsharma82/5).
+You can Support me by sending me a :beer: [Beer](https://www.paypal.me/ayushsharma82/5).